CSAILVision/semantic-segmentation-pytorch/README.md

 ## Evaluation
 1. Evaluate a trained network on the validation set.
-Add ```--visualize``` option to output visualizations shown in teaser.
+Add ```--visualize``` option to output visualizations as shown in teaser.
 ```bash
 python3 eval.py --id MODEL_ID --suffix SUFFIX
 ```